lamberta/devkit-doc/api/event.md

 and a *root*, the root view where it's dispatched.
 Event propagation has two phases: *capturing* and *bubbling*.
-Capturing occurs when the event starts at the root node and follows the view heirarchy down to the target, whereas bubbling starts at the target node and follows the view heirarchy up to the root.
+Capturing occurs when the event starts at the root node and follows the view hierarchy down to the target, whereas bubbling starts at the target node and follows the view hierarchy up to the root.
 You may attach a callback during the capturing phase by appending `'Capture'` after the event name.

 Usage of an input handler would look like: